Eri9898/PostInstallationOSTIcket/README.md

 </p>
 (And create with the default SLA for now).
 </p>
-Create a new top level department called System Administrators (or whatever you wish).
+Create a new top level department called System Administrators.
+This separation limits ticket visibility and privileges by department, reducing insider threat risk.
 </p>
 Name:
 </p>